bitlabstudio/django-tinylinks/README.rst

 A Django application that adds an URL shortener to your site similar to bit.ly.

-This is an early alpha.
-Use it with caution.

 Installation
 ------------

 You need to install the following prerequisites in order to use this app::

     pip install django
-    pip install South
-    pip install django-libs
     pip install urllib3

 When using Python 2.6, you will also need to install importlib.